 Stage 4 – Sewing your tree together.

-Turn each tree the right way round and carefully poke the points through with small scissors.
+Turn each tree the right way round and carefully poke the points through with small scissors or a point turner.
 Iron the trees so that they are all flat and neat.
 Also turn under the seam allowances of the gap in the base and iron in place.

 Lay each tree on top of each other matching the tip of the tree and centre of the base.
 Pin in place.
 Using tailors chalk, draw a line up the centre of the tree.
 Stitch on this line, sewing all three layers together.